silicon625/primerdesigner/README.md

 Example usage is provided in the "example" folder

-For detailed information, you can the explanatory notes in the source code.
+For detailed information, you can check the explanatory notes in the source code.

 # Installation